 LEMs are licenced by the Diocese of Georgia to assist in the worship service in the administration of the Holy Eucharist and in other services (funerals, weddings, blessings).
 They can also be licensed to carry communion to shut-ins (Eucharistic Visitors).
 Training and mentoring is required.
 New persons are always welcomed.
 Check with the priest in charge.

-Our Parish Life is designed to create a fun, loving environment where our lives are respected, shared and celebrated and our common goals are strengthened through Christ Our Lord.
+Our Parish Life is designed to create a fun, loving environment where our lives are respected, shared, and celebrated and our common goals are strengthened through Christ Our Lord.
 Our Coffee hours provide a creative outlet for parishioners that enjoy the planning and coordinating of social gatherings and events.

 Lectors/ Readers are called to proclaim the Good News.
 The Word of God is not merely read during the liturgy.
 It is proclaimed, yet not with theatrical show.
-Effective proclamation involves the delivery of the message with clarity, conviction and appropriate pace.
+Effective proclamation involves the delivery of the message with clarity, conviction, and appropriate pace.
 It demands the ability to evoke faith in others by demonstrating one's own faith.
 Proclamation is a special ministry which rouses faith in those who hear the Word proclaimed.
 It is truly a joy and a gift shared by the entire parish.

 Ushers and Greeters

 A church greeter/usher is often the first person a visitor to a church will meet.
 Just like in the building of all relationships, the first impression a greeter makes has an impact on the perception of a church.
-Church greeters/ushers, assist church attenders, provide them with a bulletin and guide them to their seats.
+Church greeters/ushers, assist church attenders, provide them with a bulletin, and guide them to their seats.

-Often when a family with young children arrives for the first time, a greeter/ushers can show them the nursery, explain the service, assist in transitioning the children to their rooms and generally provide a hand of friendship and love to the visitor.
+Often when a family with young children arrives for the first time, a greeter/usher can show them the nursery, explain the service, assist in transitioning the children to their room and generally provide a hand of friendship and love to the visitor.
 Greeters/ushers show adults to their Sunday school class if they have not attended it before, and introduce the person to the others in the room.